 How to Cook Barbecue on a Kalamazoo Hybrid Fire Grill

-Using the main burners below the hybrid grill drawer, start a charcoal fire (all-natural briquettes are a better option for this than lump charcoal because they will hold temperature longer) banked to one end of the grill.
-Turn off the burners once the charcoal fire is strong and then wait for the coals to die down and ash over.
-Slide open the drawer and place wet wood chips on top of the coals to generate smoke.
+Remove the far left or far right grill grate.
+Load the area below the missing grate with premium Kalamazoo Quebracho Charcoal.
+Start the charcoal fire using the main burner below.
+Turn off the burner once the charcoal fire is strong and then wait for the coals to die down and ash over.
+Place thoroughly-soaked wet wood chips on top of the coals to generate smoke.
 The food should be placed at the opposite end of the grill.
-As with Options One and Two, you can slide open the drawer to add more wood chips without opening the grill hood.
 If the charcoal fire dies before your barbecue session is finished, you can simply fire up the burner below and set it to LOW to extend the cooking time, or use the ignition burner to sustain heat.